Blobfolio/blob-slide/README.md

 &nbsp;
 ## Compatibility

-blob-slide is compatible with all major modern web browsers and IE 11.
+blob-slide is compatible with all major modern web browsers.